 Eurosaar

-©Photos: Severin Koller, Kathleen Friedrichs, David Beecroft, Katrin Andrzejewski, Gabriele Brusche (Forum Gestaltung, Magdeburg)
+©Photos: Severin Koller, Kathleen Friedrich, David Beecroft, Katrin Andrzejewski, Gabriele Brusche (Forum Gestaltung, Magdeburg)